 Citation with stable link: Philip A. Harland, 'Did the peasant Jesus ignore Judean ritual laws?
-Crossan’s answer,' Last modified June 8, 2022, http://philipharland.com/Blog/?p=346.
+Crossan’s answer,' Ethnic Relations and Migration in the Ancient World, last modified February 11, 2023, https://philipharland.com/Blog/?p=346.

 As I’m preparing to introduce second year students to the study of the historical Jesus, I am trying to pinpoint key issues and differences among scholars in order to highlight the problems in getting at that Galilean peasant.
 Soon enough, I’ll come to scholars (e.g. E.P.
 Sanders) who might point to the ways in which the Galilean Jesus was concerned to observe the Judean (Jewish) practices outlined in the Torah or Law, including some or most of its ritual observances.
 The proposal there would be that the difference between Jesus and many of his contemporaries was in the interpretation or application of those ritual laws, not in whether they were valid or not.